 - The NDSC convention rate is only available to those who register to attend the convention.

-NDSC Cancellation Policy – The last day that you can cancel your room reservation is June 10.
-Rooms cancelled after June 10 will lose their one night deposit of $167.
-No exceptions.
+- NDSC Cancellation Policy – The last day that you can cancel your room reservation is Monday, June 27, 2016.
+Rooms cancelled after this date will lose their one night deposit.

 - Dining Options

 With more than 3,500 people attending the convention, hotel outlets get overcrowded at peak meal times.
 Attendees can register for the meal plan and avoid long lines and high prices at the hotel outlets.
 The meal plan includes four meals throughout the weekend – dinner Friday evening, breakfast and lunch Saturday, and breakfast Sunday.
 Menus have been pre-selected (gluten-free is available).
 Meals cannot be ordered separately and will not be available to purchase on-site.
 Check out the menus below and other important details about the meal plan.
 If you are interested, please order during convention registration.